How to Handle the Interaction of the FMLA, ADA and Workers' Compensation Laws

 Author: Steven J. Luckner, Ogletree Deakins

-The interaction of the FMLA, ADA and workers' compensation laws is known by many employers to be the Bermuda Triangle of employment law.
-It is crucial that employers ensure compliance with these laws as a violation can result in damages such as lost wages, back pay, reinstatement, retroactive benefits, compensatory damages and punitive damages.
-It is also important for employers to understand how these laws interact for the economic efficiency of the employer's business operations.
-Failure to understand how these laws work together can cost an employer significant money in work days lost, costs of temporary help and overtime.
+The interaction of the Family and Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), and workers' compensation laws is known by many employers to be the Bermuda Triangle of employment law.
+It is crucial that an employer ensure compliance with these laws as a violation can result in damages such as lost wages, back pay, reinstatement, retroactive benefits, compensatory damages and punitive damages.
+It is also important for an employer to understand how these laws interact for the economic efficiency of the employer's business operations.
+Failure to understand how these laws work together can cost an employer significant money in workdays lost, temporary help costs and overtime pay.

-Step 1: Do These Laws Apply To My Company?
+Step 1: Determine Which Laws Apply To Employer

-The first thing that any HR professional needs to determine is if the business is subject to any of these laws.
-Each law has different requirements as to the size of the business which is subject to the law and what agencies are responsible for enforcement of the law.
+The first thing that any HR professional needs to determine is if the employer is subject to any of these laws.
+Each law has different requirements as to the size of the employer that is subject to the law and what agencies are responsible for enforcement of the law.

-To be subject to the FMLA, a business must have at least 50 employees.
-If your business has less than 50 employees, you do not need to concern yourself with the requirements of the FMLA.
-However, if an employer operates in a state that has a family and medical leave law it should check that state law to ensure it does not have a lower employer coverage threshold (i.e. Oregon only requires 25 employees).
+To be subject to the FMLA, an employer must have at least 50 employees.
+If an employer has fewer than 50 employees, it does not need to concern itself with the requirements of the FMLA.
+However, if an employer operates in a state that has a family and medical leave law, it must check whether the state law has a lower employer coverage threshold.
 Compliance with the FMLA is overseen by the United States Department of Labor, Wage and Hour Division (WHD).

-Workers' Compensation laws can apply to businesses with as few as one employee.
+Workers' compensation laws can apply to businesses with as few as one employee.
 Compliance with workers' compensation law is generally overseen by each state's workers' compensation commission or board.
-Workers' compensation laws vary from state to state so it is important to know what your individual state requires.
+Workers' compensation laws vary from state to state so it is important for an employer to know what its state requires.

-It is also important to note that these federal laws, the FMLA and the ADA, provide what can be considered a floor of protection and benefit for the employee who works for an employer that is subject to these laws.
-Any state is free to mandate more protection and benefits to employees of subject employers under these laws and so is any employer.
-For instance, New Jersey has its own family leave act which in certain circumstances can provide additional leave to employees beyond what the FMLA provides, whereas New York has no separate family leave law.
-Furthermore, some employer's policies provide additional leave and benefits beyond what is required by state or federal law.
+It is also important to note that these federal laws, the FMLA and the ADA, provide what can be considered a floor of protection and benefits for employees.
+States are generally free to mandate more protection and greater benefits for employees.
+Furthermore, an employer may implement policies providing additional leave and benefits beyond what is required by state or federal law.

 Step 2: Know What Each Law Requires